Learn growing tomatoes in hanging basket if you are an urban gardener, this way they will not take much space.

-Your success in growing tomatoes depends on three factors— yours choosing right variety, basket and providing it appropriate conditions, if you satisfy all of the three, you’ll get rich home grown tomatoes in harvesting season.
+Your success in growing tomatoes in hanging basket depends on three factors— Choosing right variety, size of the hanging basket, and providing the right growing conditions.
+If you satisfy all of the three, you can easily reap rich homegrown tomatoes in harvesting season.

 Choosing Right Tomato Variety

-You can’t grow regular tomato plants.
-Varieties of cherry tomatoes do well in hanging baskets— ‘hundreds and thousands’ (UK variety) is highly productive and its mini tomatoes taste great, plant grows bush like and trails down nicely in hanging baskets.
-Other recommended varieties like Tumbling Tom (both red and yellow) provides classic tomato taste and most recommended, whereas deep red Maskotka gives juicy flavor and fruit heavily.
+You can not grow regular tomato plants.
+Only the varieties of cherry tomatoes do well in hanging baskets—‘hundreds and thousands’ (UK variety) is highly productive, and its mini tomatoes taste great as well.
+It grows bush like and trails down nicely in hanging baskets.
+Other recommended varieties like Tumbling Tom (both red and yellow) provides classic tomato taste and deep red Maskotka gives juicy flavor and fruit heavily.

 Choosing a Basket

-Take a *deep basket of diameter 12” as these varieties don’t need bigger pots.
+Take a 12 inches deep basket as these varieties can grow well in small pots.
 Line your basket with plastic or coconut fiber liners.
-However, it’s better to line it with plastic.
-For this, make some drainage holes in plastic and place it inside the basket, make sure to spread it properly.
-As hanging baskets dry out quickly, lining them helps to keep the moisture in soil.
+You can also line it with plastic.
+For this, make some drainage holes in the plastic and place it inside the basket, make sure to spread it properly.
+As hanging baskets dry out quickly, lining them helps to keep the moisture in the soil.

 How to Grow Tomatoes in Hanging Basket

-Don’t sow the seeds directly in the basket, transplant seedlings into it or buy a young plant from nursery.
-Use potting mix instead of garden soil and add slow release fertilizer in it before planting.
-Plus, add 1 inch layer of manure over it.
-Later, once the growth perks up, feed your tomato plant occasionally with potassium rich liquid fertilizer for optimum growth of tomato plant.
+Don’t sow the seeds directly in the basket, transplant seedlings into it or buy a young plant from the nursery.
+Use potting mix instead of garden soil and add slow-release fertilizer before planting.
+Additionally, you can add a 1-inch layer of manure over it.
+Later, once the growth perks up, feed your tomato plant occasionally with potassium-rich liquid fertilizer for optimum growth.

-Hang your basket in sunniest spot, tomatoes need at least 6 hours of sunlight daily to form fruits.
-Care about water because these baskets don’t hold water for long time and dry out quickly.
+Hang your basket in sunniest spot.
+Tomatoes need at least 6 hours of direct sunlight daily to form fruits.
+Care about watering because hanging baskets cannot hold water for a long time and dry out quickly.
 Water your tomato plants daily, if you live in the hot climate, water twice in a day in summer.

-Additional Tips on Growing Tomatoes in Hanging Basket
+Additional Tips for Growing Tomatoes in Hanging Basket

 - One plant per pot is ample.